Skidompha Library

 Zoom | Registration Required

 Join Skidompha librarians for a relaxed conversation about our monthly book selection!
-For October, we will be reading Lauren Groff's The Vaster Wilds.
+For October, we will be reading Alexandra Lange's Meet Me by the Fountain: An Inside History of the Mall.
 All discussions occur over Zoom, so please email [email protected] to register.

 —